Christopher G. Kennedy: Early life and education

-Kennedy was born on July 4, 1963, in Boston, Massachusetts, to Robert F. Kennedy and Ethel Kennedy (née Skakel), the eighth of their eleven children.
+Kennedy was born on July 4, 1963, in Boston, Massachusetts on his eldest sister Kathleen's twelfth birthday, to Robert F. Kennedy and Ethel Kennedy (née Skakel), the eighth of their eleven children.
 He is one of four grandchildren of George Skakel, Joseph P. Kennedy Sr. and Rose Fitzgerald Kennedy born during the administration of his uncle U.S. President John F. Kennedy.

 He grew up at his family home, Hickory Hill, in McLean, Virginia, a suburb of Washington, D.C., and attended the Lady of Victory Catholic School in McLean through the eighth grade.
 He transferred to Georgetown Preparatory School in North Bethesda, Maryland, also a suburb of Washington, and graduated in 1982.
 While in high school, he volunteered at a home for runaway youth.

 Kennedy graduated from Boston College with a Bachelor of Arts degree in political science in 1986.
 In 1992, he graduated with a Master of Business Administration degree from the Kellogg School of Management at Northwestern University.